filann/app_585_Gold/README.md

 - simple ui for testing
 - using PySide2

-остальное - старые наработки по проекту
+---

+other - first developments of project